 Hypermobility Syndromes Association (HMSA) Membership.

-The HMSA is a positive organisation who believe that education on the management of a hypermobility syndrome can help to empower individuals and allow them to experience a good quality of life but we also know that many of our members are severely disabled by the condition and these members can also benefit from the experience and support of other people with the disorder.
+The HMSA is a positive organisation who believe that education on the management of a hypermobility syndrome or heritable disorder of connective tissue can help to empower individuals and allow them to experience a good quality of life but we also know that many of our members are severely disabled by the condition and these members can also benefit from the experience and support of other people with the disorder.

 The HMSA also hosts a Patient Conference and Residential Weekend every two years which provides HMSA members with the latest medical information and research.
 Our Medical Advisors and many guest clinicians and experts attend the Patient Conference and Residential Weekends to present the latest information and are always well received.
 Priority for booking is given to HMSA members.

-The HMSA is globally recognised for its work in supporting people with a hypermobility syndrome.
+The HMSA is globally recognised for its work in supporting people with a hypermobility syndrome or a HDCT.
 We are contacted by professionals and experts from not just the UK, but from all over the world for information and advice.
 Being a FULL HMSA member will mean you will be part of this and be contributing.

 The HMSA also contributes to research by directly funding grants or by co-applying for research projects with our Medical Advisors.
 This is something we are very keen to continue and that is where all our members come in.
 Members are invited to take part in research either through direct communication from the staff in the office, or online surveys or via information in the newsletter packs.
 At times we will advertise information for HMSA members on our website, forum, Twitter or Facebook Pages.
 Sometimes we provide non-identifying data to researchers or contact details but members can always opt out of being contacted by researchers, professionals or even group leaders via the membership application.
 This is always respected and no pressure is ever applied to a member to take part and if you change your mind it’s easy to update your details.